Your Admissions Journey

-There are two main ages of entry to Bancroft’s: at 7+ (into Year 3) and at 11+ (into Year 7), in addition we admit smaller numbers at 16+ (into Year 12).
+There are two main ages of entry to Bancroft’s: at 7+ (into Year 3) and at 11+ (into Year 7); in addition, we admit smaller numbers at 16+ (into Year 12).

-Parents of applicants are informed by an agreed date of the outcome of the application.
+Parents and carers of applicants are informed by an agreed date of the outcome of the application.
 No specific marks (raw or percentage) or grades will be given.
 The papers themselves are not released.
 Examination scripts are exempt from Section 7 of the Data Protection Act.
 The entrance test results are final and there is no appeal process.